-Country Date of Activity Details of TA Support Provided Comments/Recommendations Malawi 28 th Jan -9 th Feb 2019 1.Follow up of previous DRS The lab management to develop a TBLIS job recommendations aid and have all technical staff oriented on its 2.Strengthen the quality of sample use collection The NTP management is strongly 3.Strengthen sample transport TAT recommended to procure router for wireless 4.Strengthen sample processing internet to enable TBLIS accessed in the TAT BSLIII lab and microscopy lab by respective technical personnel.

-Mozambique 29th ApriL-10 th , May 2019 Follow up on the previous recommendations for the visit made in December 2017 Technical assistance in the interpretation of 2nd line LPA results as well as review place of LPA in the lab TB diagnostic algorithm.
+Country Date of Activity Details of TA Support Provided Comments/Recommendations Malawi 28 th Jan -9 th Feb 2019 Follow up of previous DRS recommendations Strengthen the quality of sample collection Strengthen sample transport TAT Strengthen sample processing TAT The lab management to develop a TBLIS job aid and have all technical staff oriented on its use The NTP management is strongly recommended to procure router for wireless internet to enable TBLIS accessed in the BSLIII lab and microscopy lab by respective technical personnel.
+Mozambique 29th ApriL-10 th , May 2019 Follow up on the previous recommendations for the visit made in December 2017 Technical assistance in the interpretation of 2nd line LPA results as well as review place of LPA in the labTB diagnostic algorithm.
 Always follow the SOP for the follow up of positive cultures since a procedure for the preparation of blood agar is available as well as the materials required can easily be accessed at the laboratory.
-Mauritius 18 th June to 21 st June 2019 review progress in implementing 2nd line LJ DST To follow-up actions from previous technical assistance Equipment service, calibration and maintenance needs to be explored for all critical equipment Kenya 3rd - 14th June 2019 1.
-Provide technical support 1st and 2nd line liquid medium DST (MGIT) 2.
-Provide mentorship in species identification (microscopically through cell morphology) To validate the use of 2nd line drug powders at NTRL and resume the provision of 2nd line phenotypic DST services to its clients
+Mauritius 18 th June to 21 st June 2019 Review progress in implementing 2nd line LJ DST To follow-up actions from previous technical assistance Equipment service, calibration and maintenance needs to be explored for all critical equipment Kenya 3rd - 14th June 2019 Provide technical support 1st and 2nd line liquid medium DST (MGIT) Provide mentorship in species identification (microscopically through cell morphology) To validate the use of 2nd line drug powders at NTRL and resume the provision of 2nd line phenotypic DST services to its clients

-TRAINING ON LAB SPECIFIC NATIONALS STRATEGIC PLANNING
+TRAINING ON LAB SPECIFIC NATIONAL STRATEGIC PLANNING